CD Loans, Explained

 How Do CD-Secured Loans Work?

 How much you can borrow with a CD-secured loan depends on the lender.
-You may be able to borrow a particular maximum dollar amount based on your CD value or up to 100% of the value.
+Often, you are able to borrow up to 100% of the value of your CD principal.
+The term of the loan can generally be as long as the term of the CD.

 Who Might CD Loans Be Right For?